+In fiscal year 2019, total liabilities decreased by \$201 thousand primarily due to the decrease accounts payable and annuities payable offset by an increase in support due to The College of New Jersey.
 In fiscal year 2018, total liabilities decreased by \$1.1 million primarily due to the decrease in scholarship support due to The College of New Jersey.
-In fiscal year 2017, total liabilities increased by \$745 thousand primarily due to the increase in scholarship support due to The College of New Jersey offset by a decrease in expense accruals and annuities payable at year end.